davideberly/GeometricToolsLibrary/README.md

 will occur once I get the unit tests and visual tests in place for GTL on Microsoft Windows 11.

+The unit tests use exact comparison to floating-point numbers.
+These can potentially fail on different platforms because of small rounding errors.
+Once all the unit tests are in place, I will modify the unit tests to use epsilon values to account for the small rounding errors.
+For now, it is convenient to me simply to run the exact-comparison tests to speed up the port and adding unit tests.

 ## Current Distribution ##

 I am posting the GTL files as their unit testing and/or visual testing are